Royal Chapel of Granada - History, Tickets Information and Insider Advice

 How to Get to the Royal Chapel?

-By Bus: you can reach the Royal Chapel via Granada city bus:• routes 4, 8, 11, 21, 33, C31, C32, C34 (Gran Vía/Cathedral bus stop);
+- Routes 4, 8, 11, 21, 33, C31, C32, C34 (Gran Vía/Cathedral bus stop);

-• routes C30, C35 (the stop is called Plaza Isabel Católica).
+- Routes C30, C35 (the stop is called Plaza Isabel Católica).

-By Car: The Royal Chapel cannot be accessed by car.
 This area of the city is closed to private transport but taxis are allowed.

 hear your thoughts.